 People who score high in the intensity of the “D” styles factor are very active in dealing with problems and challenges, High “D” people are described as demanding, forceful, egocentric, strong willed, driving, determined, ambitious, aggressive and pioneering.

 The Predictive Index

-In that test, I was: The Maverick.
+The three times I have taken the PI Behavioral Assessment via PI The Predictive Index over a period of four years, the result has been the same.
+I am The Maverick.
 A maverick is an unorthodox person or independent thinking person.
 Here are the key points from the test report (in Danish).

 Allan is a confident, independent self-starter.
 A competitive person, full of initiative and has a strong ability to prioritize.
 He can make decisions and take responsibility for them.
 He can react and adapt quickly to changing circumstances and come up with ideas on how to tackle them.

 He is purposeful and goes after getting things done quickly.
 He responds positively and actively to challenges and pressures, and he trusts his own ability to deal with new problems and people.
 He is an outgoing, balanced person, a lively and enthusiastic communicator with a tendency to be a little more authoritative than persuasive in his style.
 Allan speaks quickly, with confidence and conviction, and has a stimulating influence on others while being firm, direct, and confident in his dealings with them.